malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Humphrey, N. (2002).
 The uses of consciousness.
 In N. Humphrey (Ed.), The mind made flesh: Essays from the frontiers of evolution and psychology (pp. 65–85).
 Oxford: Oxford University Press.

 * Hunt, T., and Schooler, J. W. (2019).
 The Easy Part of the Hard Problem: A Resonance Theory of Consciousness.
 Frontiers in human neuroscience, 13, 378. https://doi.org/10.3389/fnhum.2019.00378

+* Kahneman, D. (2011).
+Thinking, fast and slow.
+Farrar, Straus and Giroux.

 * Kanai, R., Chang, A., Yu, Y., de Abril, I. M, Biehl, M, Guttenberg, N. (2019).
 Information generation as a functional basis of consciousness, Neuroscience of Consciousness, Volume 2019, Issue 1, 2019, niz016,